adonoho/DDGPreferences/Readme.md

-Furthermore, the only difference between whether a property was visible in Apple's settings app should be if a key matching its exact name was present in the "Root.plist" in the "Settings.bundle".
+Furthermore, the only difference between whether a property was visible in Apple's settings app should be if a key matching its exact name was present in the `Root.plist` in the `Settings.bundle`.
 In other words, each setting has an identifier/key which is identical to a property name.
 This post is not a tutorial on how to build an app that uses Apple's Settings application.
 That said the example app has only made minor changes to the fields created when